 As many as two thirds of women can experience hair loss during their life time.
 According to American Academy of Dermatology, about 40% of women have noticeable hair loss when they reach the age of forty.
-For many, thinning and loss of hair is not only a cosmetic issue that makes them feel unattractive and uncomfortable but is an emotionally stressful situation that can even cause depression.
+For many, hair problems are not only a cosmetic issue that makes them feel unattractive and uncomfortable but is an emotionally stressful situation that can even cause depression.

 Despite of widespread concerns among women about their hair problems, most doctors don’t take it seriously and often blame aging as a main cause.
-The truth is that 95% of women with hair loss have some sort of thyroid involvement which contributes to their hair issues.
+The truth is that which contributes to their hair issues.

 Hypothyroidism causes hair loss because the slowing down of the metabolism affects scalp follicles and results in diminished hair strength and quality.
 At hypothyroidism, hair problems can start with thinning and changes in its structure when it becomes dry, brittle and coarse.
 In the advanced stages, hair falls out evenly or in large chunks that often can be noticed during brushing or hair wash.

 Hair loss mostly occurs when hypothyroidism is undiagnosed or undertreated.
 Official normal TSH testing range is too broad and differs from lab to lab making the diagnosis of underlying thyroid condition more difficult.
 If a woman has subclinical hypothyroidism or her TSH is not in the optimal range which is around 1.0 it can result in low thyroid symptoms including loss of hair.

 Low levels of metabolically active T3 hormone and thyroid hormone resistance can also cause hair loss in women.
 Adding a T3 medication and removing T3 thyroid conversion blockers can improve hypothyroid symptoms, quality of hair and stop hair loss.
 If hypothyroidism is properly treated the hair starts to regrow.